Fresh record lows for Italy, Greek debt yields | Business

 Italy's 10-, 30- and 50-year bond yields all touched fresh record lows.
 Italian 10-year bond yields fell to 0.656% and the real yield, which takes inflation into account, neared 0%.
 Spanish and Portuguese 10-year nominal bond yields, which have also lurched closer to 0%, held near their lowest levels in months.

 The fact that even safe-haven German bonds have held their ground as equity markets rallied suggests demand for European fixed income remains firm, analysts said.
-Germany's 10-year Bund yield touched -0.55%, its lowest in just over a week, French 10-year bond yields hit -0.29% -- their lowest level since March.
+Germany's 10-year Bund yield touched -0.56%, its lowest since August, French 10-year bond yields hit -0.30% -- their lowest level since March.

 German investor sentiment fell by more than expected in October, the ZEW economic research institute said.
 "ECB speakers are getting a lot more vocal on more monetary stimulus, we are also seeing some decent demand for curve flatteners in Europe.
 We are positioned in France and Italy that way," said Sabrina Jacobs, fixed income investment specialist at Insight Investment.